refinedev/refine/documentation/docs/api-reference/core/providers/data-provider.md

 ## Multiple Data Providers

 **refine** gives you the ability to use multiple data providers in your app.
-All you need to do is to pass key, value pairs to the `dataProvider` prop of the `<Refine />` component in a form of value being the data provider and the key being the name of the data provider.
+All you need to do is to pass key and value pairs to the `dataProvider` prop of the `<Refine />` component in a form of value being the data provider and the key being the name of the data provider.

-Here is an example of using multiple data providers in your app:
+Here is an example which uses multiple data providers:

 ```tsx live hideCode url=http://localhost:3000/posts previewHeight=420px
 setInitialRoutes(["/posts"]);